opencurve/curve/docs/en/quality_en.md

 - Anomaly test injects software and hardware exception into the normal process

-- Chaos test is to randomly combine software and hardware exceptions in normal process
+- Chaos test is to randomly combine software and hardware exceptions into normal process

-Unit tests and integration tests are usually coded by developers in code development and can be accumulated continuously.
+Unit tests and integration tests are usually coded by developers in development stage and can be accumulated continuously.
 In the process of system testing, we also hope to automate test cases as much as possible to reduce manual regression costs, so that test cases can continue to accumulate.
       There is also a very important reason: many hidden problems are occasional, and cannot be triggered frequently by manual test.
       Currently, **exception test and chaos test** are automated in Curve.